sinch/play-a-song-over-phone/readme.md

 var audioCtx = new AudioContext();
 ```

-Next we want to crate a dynamicscompressor, this will level the volume on the tracks so you both hear the song and and speach.
+Next we want to crate a dynamicscompressor, this will level the volume on the tracks so you both hear the song and and speech.
 For more info about this see [http://www.w3.org/TR/webaudio/#DynamicsCompressorNode]()
 ```
 var compressor = audioCtx.createDynamicsCompressor();
-Next we want to create a source for the song and the microphone and hook it up to a media desti
+Next we want to create a source for the song and the microphone and hook it up to a media destination
 //this will be the stream we broadcast in our call. var destination = audioCtx.createMediaStreamDestination(); var song = audioCtx.createMediaElementSource($('audio#song')[0]);